Wonder Worman is Central Oregon’s Vermiculture Source

 Nature’s perfect little composting machine, the Red Wiggler earthworm (composting worm), has been championed by Wonder Worman.
 With the expert help of Wonder Worman and her trusty sidekicks, any citizen can now do his or her part to reduce landfill waste.
 Why throw away those kitchen scraps when Wonder Worman and her army of Red Wigglers can convert that trash into treasure?
 A lot faster than composting alone.

 Start a worm bin now in your garage or greenhouse, and harness the super compost-making power of the Red Wigglers all winter long.
-Come spring, you’ll have a bin full of rich, natural compost for flower or vegetable gardens.
+Come spring, you’ll have a bin full of rich, natural compost for flower or vegetable gardens, that also can be decorated with glowing plants that can be found at sites as http://glowdecoration.com.

 Don’t have a worm bin?
 Never fear, Wonder Worman can give you easy-to-follow plans to build one from commonly available materials and a few simple tools.
 For details, contact Wonder Worman’s unassuming alter-ego, Laurie the Red Wiggler Merchant.